DraftKings Sportsbook Kentucky Promo Code: Pre-Register Today, Get $200 in Bonus Bets

 NFL Week 2 Preview & Betting Odds at DraftKings Sportsbook Kentucky

-At this point, with only two weeks of football action in the books, no team has had the luxury of a bye week.
-However, if a team has the advantage of playing at home or doesn't need to embark on a long journey for Thursday night, the situation becomes more manageable.

-In Week 2, the Philadelphia Eagles demonstrated their standing as top NFC contenders this season with a thrilling 34-28 clash against the Minnesota Vikings on Thursday Night Football.
-This week, the spotlight shines on the San Francisco 49ers, a formidable contender with aspirations of returning to the Super Bowl, as they take center stage on Thursday night.
+The Philadelphia Eagles are targeting a consecutive 3-0 start as they prepare to face the Tampa Bay Buccaneers on Monday Night Football in Week 3.
+Philadelphia, with a current record of 2-0, hasn't achieved back-to-back 3-0 starts since 1992-93.
+Their recent victory was a 34-28 triumph over Minnesota.
+Meanwhile, the Buccaneers, who are also at 2-0, aim to secure their fifth-ever 3-0 start in franchise history, with the last occurrence dating back to 2005, following their 27-17 win against Chicago last week.

-49ers vs Giants - Thursday Night Football September 21 at 8:21 pm EST
+Eagles vs Bucs - Monday Night Football September 25 at 7:15 pm EST

-Thursday Night Football of NFL Week 3 features the matchup between the NY Giants and the 49ers.
-The Niners are set to make their homecoming appearance on Thursday Night Football after securing victories over the Pittsburgh Steelers and the Los Angeles Rams in Weeks 1 and 2, respectively.

 Pre-Register, Get $200 On Launch Day Using The Best DraftKings Kentucky Sports Betting Promo Code